How to get to Bangkok

 Getting into the city

-DMK can feel busier and less streamlined than Suvarnabhumi but still easy enough to manage when you know what to expect.
+DMK can feel slightly busier and less streamlined than Suvarnabhumi, but it is still easy to navigate once you understand the layout and plan your transport in advance.

 Flying Out of Bangkok